daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 **Tier 3:** Choose two mid-tier abilities.
 Give both of them as options for the focus; a PC will choose one or the other.
 One option should be a mid-tier ability that improves the NPC follower previously provided (usually from level 2 to level 3) or grants an additional follower.

-The other option should be something that benefits the character—perhaps an offensive or defensive ability, or something that broadens their influence over their followers (or potential followers).
+The other option should be something that benefits the character---perhaps an offensive or defensive ability, or something that broadens their influence over their followers (or potential followers).

-**Tier 4:** Choose a mid-tier ability that gives the character an offensive or defensive capability if they haven’t previously gained one, preferably within the theme of the focus.
+**Tier 4:** Choose a mid-tier ability that gives the character an offensive or defensive capability if they haven't previously gained one, preferably within the theme of the focus.
 For instance, if the character gains followers because of their charisma, this ability might let them command foes for brief periods.
 If the character gains followers by building or calling them, this ability might let them affect entities of the same type that are not already their followers.
 Alternatively, this ability might further improve a previously gained follower from level 3 to level 4, or grant an additional follower.

 **Tier 5:** Choose an ability that improves the character by providing a defense, an improved stat Pool, or another kind of protection.
-Alternatively, this ability could open a new front in influencing and calling NPC allies related to the focus’s theme.
+Alternatively, this ability could open a new front in influencing and calling NPC allies related to the focus's theme.
 For instance, someone who keeps beast allies might gain an ability to call a horde of lesser beasts.
 Someone who builds robots might gain an ability to build several lesser robot helpers.
 And so on.

 Finally, this ability might improve a previously gained follower to level 5.

 **Tier 6:** Choose two high-tier abilities.
 Give both of them as options for the focus; a PC will choose one or the other.
-One of the abilities should improve a previously gained follower to level 5, if that wasn’t already provided at tier 5.
-If that’s the case, this ability might be provided *in addition* to two other related abilities.
+One of the abilities should improve a previously gained follower to level 5, if that wasn't already provided at tier 5.
+If that's the case, this ability might be provided *in addition* to two other related abilities.

 Another high-tier option could provide a handful of level 3 followers to the character.

-The last high-tier ability could open a new front in influencing and calling NPC allies related to the focus’s theme.
+The last high-tier ability could open a new front in influencing and calling NPC allies related to the focus's theme.
 For instance, someone who gains followers through high charisma and training might gain an ability to learn otherwise impossible-to-glean information.

 -----